stefanobazzaco/HTR-model-SpanishGothic_XV-XVI_extended/README.md

 accents: mantained as in the source text

 punctuation: mantained as in the source text

+tyronian sign: transcribed as &
 ***
-## How to upload SpanishGothic_XV-XVI_extended DATASET to Transkribus platform
+## How to upload SpanishGothic_XV-XVI_extended dataset to Transkribus platform

 **On your local machine:**